tchurch1993/LinkDump/README.md

+# UPDATE: Development is on hold till RCS support is open to third-party developers

 # LD Messaging

-This is an Android Chat Application using Firebase Firestore.
+This is an Android Chat Application using RCS.
 The end goal is to create a simple and elegant UI that will not clutter your interface.
 This app shy's away from unneeded buttons and gimmicky features, but will include helpful interactions for the user to enhance their chatting experience.

 # Features